danhammer/iwt/README.md

 ### Process district map

 The original data set, uploaded directly from WBCSD is found [**here**](https://danhammer.carto.com/tables/distrct_bdy).
 The permissions are public, so that any developer can access the map online and make changes on their [Carto](https://www.carto.com) account.
-The instructions are found in the [first-stage script](code/first.sql).
+The instructions are found in the first-stage SQL script [`preprocess.sql`](code/preprocess.sql).

 > **input**: original boundary map